 Gotta drink another brew / might be going home with you

-Scrumpy Hands I see you / Scrumpy Hands I see youJoin us and get a free copy
+Scrumpy Hands I see you / Scrumpy Hands I see youJoin us and help make

 I feel your pain / I feel your pain / Scrumpy Hands control your brain